 Trips out during school holidays are really popular.
 Whether it’s a day at the seaside or an adventure park, playing golf, climbing through the trees, visiting farms or sports venues, members have a great time.
 Everything is free for the young carers, but that wouldn’t be possible without the generous input from the volunteers and funding from local groups and individuals.
 It costs approximately £25 to take a youngster out for an event – more in some cases.
 Tickets and food are expensive.
-But people understand this and because they also empathise with the needs of the children, churches, clubs and businesses are really generous in their financial support for My Time.
+People understand this and because they also empathise with the needs of the children, churches, clubs and businesses are really generous in their financial support for My Time.

 The My Time for Young Carers’ Board of Trustees hopes that there will be more My Time clubs set up by community groups in other parts of Surrey.
 The Trustees have the experience and Terms of Reference in place to enable them to launch new projects.
 They hope that with other like-minded people, they can reach more young carers who could then enjoy a little respite and have some fun that they so richly deserve.